paulroho/finishers/README.md

 ```

 To get this work, I did some [manual changes](https://github.com/paulroho/finishers/commit/cb9c8f1815ecd0cd478eb179ceb12297fbc3ca9e), because I thought it would be too cumbersome to explain to ChatGPT what I want.

+### Manual Fix: No Start After Reload If Data Exists
+I noticed that after a reload of the page, the Start button was available even if data was already captured.
+[The fix](https://github.com/paulroho/finishers/commit/c96502748c9ea672f11db73a73b1b748dc438110) was easy.